-Construction of the GCS adjacent to the CIA in Kellogg, was completed in 2020.
-Preliminary data for RA Effectiveness Monitoring for the GCS will be collected during baseflow conditions in fall 2020 following closure of gaps in the bentonite slurry wall and initial aquifer testing that occurred during the summer.
+Construction of the Groundwater Collection System (GCS) adjacent to the CIA in Kellogg, was completed in October 2020 and following a year of operation by EPA's contractor, operation of the GCS and upgraded Central Treatment Plan (CTP) was be transferred to the IDEQ in October 2021.
+Preliminary data for RA Effectiveness Monitoring for the GCS was collected during baseflow conditions in fall 2020 and during high flow in spring 2021.
 As part of the BEMP surface water monitoring network, the USGS collects discharge and water-quality samples from two stations located at Kellogg and Smelterville on the SFCDAR above and below the GCS.
 For a limited period following construction and optimization, additional groundwater and surface water samples will be collected more frequently to ascertain the overall efficacy of the GCS.
 Additionally, the USGS conducted a baseline seepage investigation in August 2017 (prior to construction) to more accurately define the distribution of groundwater seepage to the SFCDAR in the reach between Kellogg and Smelterville, and to quantify the metal loading from both groundwater and surface water along the reach adjacent to the CIA.
-The information gained from this investigation will be compared to a similar study to be conducted in 2022 with the GCS in place.
+The information gained from this investigation will be compared to a similar study to be conducted in fall 2022 with the GCS in place.

 RA Effectiveness monitoring has been ongoing in Ninemile Creek Drainage since 2012 to establish baseline conditions, help prioritize work, and assess the effect of source area cleanups.
 The source areas in EFNM Creek continue to contribute, in aggregate, the largest lead and zinc loads to Ninemile Creek.
-Four remedial actions (RAs) will have been completed by the end of 2020: IC Rock Dumps, Rex Complex, Success Complex, and Interstate Millsite.
+Four remedial actions (RAs) were completed by the end of 2020: Interstate Callahan Rock Dumps, Rex Complex, Success Complex, and Interstate Millsite.
 The remainder of the priority Ninemile RAs are the Tamarack Complex (potentially 2022 through 2024), lower portion of EFNM Creek riparian area, and the Dayrock Complex (2022 through 2024).
-A portion of lower EFNM riparian area extending downstream from the Success Complex site approximately 1,400 feet will be addressed in 2021.
+A portion of lower EFNM riparian area extending downstream from the Success Complex site approximately 1,400 feet was addressed in 2021.